 Rolls Royce released the first four-wheel drive vehicle in the manufacturer’s history in 2018.
 They asked National Geographic photographer Cory Richards to put the car through its paces and "The Final Challenge" film series was born.
 As Director of Photography for the project that would launch the new SUV, I feel privileged to have helped document a little piece of history.
 Check out the rest of the episodes at youtube.com/user/RollsRoyceMotorCars

 ORVIS wanted to profile one of their photographers while they were on the job.
 The catch was, they didn't want a big crew or too much equipment to prevent their photographer from getting great product shots.
 So they called Wild Vision Films.
 This piece was produced, shot and edited by George using a single, small camera, during four days in the backcountry.

 Charged with 2400V, Eduardo lost an arm, ribs, muscle mass, and nearly his life, but more important than what he lost is what he found.
 As Director of Photography and Field Producer, Wild Vision Films is incredibly proud to have helped bring this film to the big screen.

-An american ascent tells the story of the first african american team to attempt the summit of denali - the highest peak in north america.
-The team has been inspiring diversity in the outdoors across america and the film has helped take that message worldwide
+An American Ascent tells the story of the first African American team to attempt the summit of Denali - the highest peak in North America.
+The team has been inspiring diversity in the outdoors across America and the film has helped take that message worldwide.

 The Montana Office of Tourism needed to show the world what an amazing place the big sky state can be. instead of telling travelers how great it was, we found people to do that for us.
-The influencer campaign was born with web, print and social ads following the film lead
+The influencer campaign was born with web, print and social ads following the film lead.

-Vasque FOOTWEAR needed a high energy video to drive people to their social media campaign, but did not have a whole lot of time or resources to make it happen.
+Vasque Footware needed a high energy video to drive people to their social media campaign, but did not have a whole lot of time or resources to make it happen.
 They did have some great photos.
 Which we turned into great content.

 Wild Vision Films